va3c/viewer/va3c-viewer-html5/readme.md

 2014-08-26 ~

-* Revives source and basepath links
+* Revise source and basepath links
 * Add links to source and tool tips to parametric equations
+* Continue closing bogs on opening files and creating permalinks

 2014-08-24 ~ Theo

 * Add open or append binary JSON files via URL